learn-co-students/oo-person-nyc-web-100719/README.md

 4. X The `work_out` method should increment the person's happiness by two points, decrease their hygiene by three points, and return the Queen lyrics, "♪ another one bites the dust ♫".

-5. The `call_friend` method should accept another instance of the Person class, or "friend".
+5. X The `call_friend` method should accept another instance of the Person class, or "friend".
 The method should increment the caller and the callee's happiness points by three.
 If Stella calls her friend Felix, the method should return "Hi Felix!
 It's Stella.
 How are you?"

 6. Finally, the `start_conversation` method should accept two arguments, the person to start a conversation with and the topic of conversation.
   * If the topic is politics, both people get sadder and the method returns "blah blah partisan blah lobbyist".